CharlyMannion/Helping_Heart/README.md

 ```

 ## Week One: MVP
 * By the end of week one, we were thrilled to reach our MVP!
-Although it's safe to say we were knackered
+Although it's fair to say we were all absolutely knackered
-* We had a sprite that could run around in our game and a dialog box that would pop up and allow the player to help NCPs
 * We had a really simple back end, hosted on Heroku, that kept track of usernames and scores
 * Our game design document was completed
+* We had a welcome page where a player could enter a username
+* We had a fully completed Tile Map
+* We had a sprite that could run around in our game
+* We had NCPs
+* A dialog box would pop up when the player encountered each NCP
+* The player could then choose whether or not help the NCP, see a visual indicator that this had happened, and the dialog box would go down
+* The player could only interact with each NCP once
 * Check out some screenshots of our game by the end of week 1:

 * Player enters a username and presses play